rhysmoggs/ms4-morgan-and-co/README.md

 - Adding an item to the Wishlist (button found on the products "product_detail" page).
 - Removing an item from the Wishlist.

-Further accesibility is given to admin/storeowners/superusers, for example:
+Further accessibility is given to admin/storeowners/superusers, for example:
 ```
 if not request.user.is_superuser:
     messages.error(request, 'Sorry, only store owners can do that.')